Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

-Let us briefly discuss the Lorenz-like gauge fixing in the realm of $p$-form gauge theories.
-The equations of motion can be simplified fixing the a Lorenz-like gauge; this will reduce the equation of motion to simply
+Let us briefly discuss Lorenz-like gauge fixing in the context of $p$-form gauge theories.
+The equations of motion can be simplified by fixing a Lorenz-like gauge; hence the equations of motion reduce to

 This can be achieved by requiring \cite{manz2}